openkim/kliff/docs/source/introduction/Trainer_and_kim.rst

    archive of the trained model and dependencies.
 -  **model_path**: Directory to store the exported model.
 -  **model_name**: Filename for the exported model.
+-  **driver_version**: Specific driver version you want to target for export.
+Only supported for TorchML driver currently.

 .. _example-3: